sstsimulator/sst-docs/docs/elements/ember/QuickStart.md

 Motifs are executed as follows:

-1. The motif generator is initialized (the contructor).
+1. The motif generator is initialized (the constructor).
 1. The generate function is invoked and returns either true or false.
 1. The events on the eventQueue are processed.
 1. If the generate function in step 2 returned false, return to step 2, otherwise the motif is complete.